o1-labs/o1js/README-nix.md

 > **When should I use Nix?**
 > If you cannot build the codebase locally (due to untrusty package manager,
 > faulty versioning, or unavailable libraries), it is a good idea to try the Nix
 > build instead.
-This can specially happen if you're using a Mac–and even more
+This can happen especially if you're using a Mac–and even more
 > likely–with non-Intel chips.

 ## Installing Nix